-At June 30, 2023 and December 31, 2022, there were 96,230 shares of series C preferred stock, par value \$0.01 per share (the "Series C Preferred Stock") issued and outstanding.
+At September 30, 2023 and December 31, 2022, there were 96,230 shares of series C preferred stock, par value \$0.01 per share (the "Series C Preferred Stock") issued and outstanding.

-As a result of reverse stock splits in previous years and the agreement terms for adjusting the rights of the related shares, the 96,230 shares of Series C Preferred Stock are not currently convertible, have no voting rights, and in the event of liquidation, the holders of the Series C Preferred Stock would not participate in any distribution of the assets or surplus funds of the Company.
+As a result of reverse stock splits in previous years and the agreement terms for adjusting the rights of the related shares, the 96,230 shares of Series C Preferred Stock are not convertible to common stock, have no voting rights, and in the event of liquidation, the holders of the Series C Preferred Stock would not participate in any distribution of the assets or surplus funds of the Company.
 The holders of Series C Preferred Stock also are not currently entitled to any dividends if and when declared by the Company's board of directors (the "Board").
-No dividends to holders of the Series C Preferred Stock were issued or unpaid through June 30, 2023 and 2022, respectively.
+No dividends to holders of the Series C Preferred Stock were declared or unpaid as of and for the period ended September 30, 2023.